 Firmware Upgrade Tips¶

 The newest firmware versions have a built-in check to verify that the firmware image you selected is appropriate for the device on which you are installing it.
-Earlier firmware versions (3.16.1.x and 184.108.40.206) do not have these checks, so be sure you selected the correct firmware version for your device before starting the upgrade.
+Early firmware versions (3.16.1.x and 22.214.171.124) do not have these checks, so be sure you selected the correct firmware version for your device before starting the upgrade.

 When using a web browser to perform an upgrade, be sure to clear the browser’s cache to remove any cached pages remaining from your node’s previous firmware version.
 A clear cache will help to eliminate confusion when displaying node data in the browser.

 Before starting the firmware upgrade, it may be necessary to stop, disable, or uninstall extra packages such as Meshchat, snmp, and tunneling.
 The goal of this step is to keep those processes from using RAM memory and to free as much RAM as possible before the upgrade.
 Rebooting the node before beginning the upgrade will ensure that RAM utilization is at a minimum.

 You may also want to stop node programs or services that are not needed during the upgrade.
 For example, you can telnet or ssh to the node and type the command

 wifi downto free the memory used by this driver.

 - Tips for legacy nodes with low memory (32mb)